Create backup job#

 Definitions#

-Before creating a backup job, you will need to know answers on few basic questions:
+Before creating a backup job, you need to answer a few essential questions:

 What to back up?#